IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Tech damage and EC regen will be largely based on forming a tech-mod like base to generate electric charge (EC), storing it inside Tile Entiries, and allowing players to extract it manually or via the Battery tank sentry, moving EC to the player.
 As it currently stands, regen is effectively gimped and energizer batteries are the only viable way to effectively recharge it

--Add Hellion Army progress Bar, Vibranium Stuff (including Resonating Crystal Enemy and Seismic Resonator Ore Creator), Aurora Gear and finish Luminous Alter Tile Entity!
+-Add Hellion Army progress Bar, Vibranium enemies and items (including Resonating Crystal Enemy and Seismic Resonator Ore Creator), Aurora Gear and finish Luminous Alter Tile Entity!
 -Add Hellion army bar, STILL! (canned)

 Todo-Finish Vibranium enemies, Seismic Resonantor to create the ore, Finish Luminious Alter (effects), Money Drain Staff thingy, upgradable drones and solar panels?
 (Laser orbital strike!)